GenomicsAotearoa/IndigiDataAotearoa-IntroToShell/docs/2-intro2shellcommands.md

         - Now enter

         ```bash
-        cd sam<tab>
+        cd she<Tab>/untr<Tab>
         ```

-        - The shell will fill in the rest of the directory name for `sample-data`
+        - The shell will fill in the rest of the directory name for `shell-data`
         - Using <KBD>Tab</KBD> complete can be very helpful.
 However, it will only autocomplete a file or directory name if you’ve typed enough characters to provide a unique identifier for the file or directory you are trying to access.

         - For example, if we now try to list the files which names start with `gen` by using tab complete:

         ```bash
-        ls gen<tab>
+        ls SR<tab>
         ```

-        - The shell auto-completes your command to `gen360_`, because all file names in the directory begin with this prefix.
+        - The shell auto-completes your command to `SRR09_`, because all file names in the directory begin with this prefix.
 When you hit Tab again, the shell will list the possible choices.

 !!! terminal "code"

-    So far, we have navigated to `sample-data` directory from `/home` with `cd` command and return to `/home` via the same method.
+    So far, we have navigated to `shell-data` directory from `/home` with `cd` command and return to `/home` via the same method.
 What if we want to take a look at the content of `/home` directory without navigating back to it

-    - Confirming the current working directory is `/home/USER/sample-data`
+    - Confirming the current working directory is `/home/USER/shell-data/untrimmed_fastq`

     ```bash
     pwd